YJLCV/YJLCV.github.io/_pages/about.md

   - /about.html
 ---
 <!-- bundle exec jekyll serve -->
 I am a third-year M.S. student of the College of Computer Engineering, [Jimei University](https://cec.jmu.edu.cn/) in fall, 2021 and under the supervision of [Prof. Guorong Cai](https://cec.jmu.edu.cn/info/1008/4123.htm) and [Prof. Jinhe Su](https://cec.jmu.edu.cn/info/1009/4932.htm).
 I obtained my B.S. from [Jimei University](https://cec.jmu.edu.cn/).
-My research focuses on computer vision, remote sensing, and 3D reconstruction.
+My research interest lies at the intersection of remote sensing and computer vision, particularly with applications in the built environment.

 # 🔔 News